Gigentic/gigentic-frontend/README.md

     }
 ```

+### Key Entities

+- **Customers & Providers**: Users who can interact with services, handle payments through escrow, and exchange reviews
+- **Services**: Offerings listed by providers with descriptions and pricing
+- **Escrow**: Secure payment handling between customers and providers
+- **Reviews**: Two-way review system allowing both parties to rate each other
+- **Service Registry**: Central registry managed by admin for tracking all services

+### Main Interactions

+- Customers can discover services, make payments through escrow, and leave reviews
+- Providers can list services, receive payments, and review customers
+- All payments are handled securely through escrow accounts
+- Reviews are stored on-chain for transparency and trust building

 ## Core Files Overview

-// TODO regenrate / update

 ### Web Folder

+- #### `actions.tsx`

+  Server-side code that defines the actions and state management for the AI assistant, including handling messages, invoking tools, and integrating AI models.

 - #### `chat-agent.tsx`

   Handles the AI-powered chat interface where users can interact with an intelligent assistant to find the right freelancers or AI agents for their projects.

-- #### `actions.tsx`
+- #### `add_service.tsx`

-  Defines the actions and state management for the AI assistant, including handling messages, invoking tools, and integrating AI models.
+  Provides the interface for service providers to register and manage their offerings on the platform.

 - #### `EscrowManagement.tsx`